 - Explain what hurt you and then listen to their side of the story

 - Remember to practice compassion when communicating with the person who hurt you

 Yes.
 If someone has hurt you deeply, you should talk to them about it.
-If you don’t, you’re sending the message that it is okay to treat you in the way they did and that is not a healthy foundation for a relationship.
+If you don’t, you’re sending the message that it is okay to treat you the way they did.
+And that is not a healthy foundation for a relationship.
 You need to respect yourself first and understand that you do not deserve to be treated in such a manner.

-One of the first things to do when someone hurts you and doesn’t care is to understand the pain and process the hurt and anger.
+One of the first things to do when someone hurts you and doesn’t care is to understand the pain.
+Process the hurt and anger.
 Allow yourself to feel what you’re going through and find healthy ways of expressing your emotions.
 Also, try to see things from the perspective of the person who hurt you.
 It might help deal with the situation better.
 In the process, don’t forget to focus on your happiness and well-being.
 Seek professional help if needed.

 We must understand that no one is perfect and, sometimes, our own expectations contribute to how we are feeling.
 When you see things from their perspective and acknowledge your role in the matter, it becomes easier to empathize with the person who hurt you.
 Sometimes, you may not be the source of their anger or it could have just been a misunderstanding.
 In such situations, learn to be compassionate and forgiving.